Clique-factors in sparse pseudorandom graphs: Tools

 \subsection{Templates and absorbing structures}

-A \emph{template} $T$ with \emph{flexibility} $m\in \mathbb{N}$ is a bipartite graph on $7m$ vertices with vertex parts $X$ and $Z_1\cup Z_2$, such that $|X|=3m$, $|Z_1|=|Z_2|=2m$, and for any $\bar{Z}\subset Z_1$, with $|\bar{Z}|=m$, the induced graph $T[V(T)\setminus\bar{Z}]$ has a perfect matching.
-We call $Z_1$ the \textit{flexible} set of vertices for the template.
-Montgomery first introduced the use of such templates when applying the absorbing method in his work on spanning trees in random graphs~\cite{M14a}.
+A \emph{template} $T$ with \emph{flexibility} $m\in \mathbb{N}$ is a bipartite graph on $7m$ vertices with vertex parts $I$ and $J:=J_1\dcup J_2$, such that $|I|=3m$, $J_1=[2m]$, $J_2=[2m+1,4m]:=\{2m+1,\ldots,4m\}$, and for any $\bar{J}\subset J_1$, with $|\bar{J}|=m$, the induced graph $T[V(T)\setminus\bar{J}]$ has a perfect matching.
+We call $J_1$ the \textit{flexible} set of vertices for the template.
+Montgomery first introduced the use of such templates~\cite{M14a} (see also~\cite{Kwan16,FN17}).
 There, he used a sparse template of maximum degree~$40$, which we will also use.
 It is not difficult to prove the existence of such templates for large enough~$m$ probabilistically; see e.g.~\cite[Lemma~2.8]{M14a}.
-The use of a sparse template as part of the absorbing method was also applied by Kwan in \cite{Kwan16}, where he generalized the notion to $3$-uniform hypergraphs in order to study random Steiner triple systems, and by Ferber and Nenadov~\cite{FN17} in their work on the universality of random graphs.